FPS Part 4: How Dietitians Are Using Photography to Grow Their Businesses

 June 17th, 2020

 The recipient of the Recognized Young Dietitian of the Year Award must be a dietitian 35 years of age or younger who has demonstrated leadership qualities and performance in dietetics.
 The 2020 recipient is Dr. Emily Patten.
-Her research which explores issues impacting the experience and effectiveness of Registered Dietitian Nutritionists.
-Over her career, Emily has […]
+Emily is currently an Assistant Professor at Brigham Young University.
+Emily is a dynamic instructor for several dietetics management […]

 Comments (0)